Migration guide

 Lock opening balance

 Verify the opening balance report matches your QuickBooks closing balance.
-Once confirmed, lock the opening balance.
-This creates a trusted ledger boundary and prevents changes to historical data.
+Once confirmed, lock the opening balance to create a trusted ledger boundary.

 Step 5